koolamusic/bourbon/README.md

 Following on the way Casper styles are compiled as [described here](https://github.com/tryghost/casper#development):

-Jasper2 styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
+Bourbon styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need Node and Gulp installed globally.
 After that, from the theme's root directory:

 ```bash
 $ npm install